MorpheusAIs/Morpheus/WhitePaper.md

 The value of the ETH yield is converted weekly into MOR and sent to all compute providers + coders + data contributors above a threshold of 10 times the gas fee required for the transaction on OP Mainnet (Ethereum 2nd layer).

-- Capital, The value of their ETH yield will be calculated against all donations and MOR rewarded to them pro-rata.
+- Capital, The value of their ETH yield will be calculated against all ETH contributed and MOR yield rewarded to them pro-rata.
 - Compute, The value of the ETH yield is converted into MOR and sent to compute providers.
 - Coders, The value of the ETH yield is converted into MOR and sent to the coders.
 - Community, The value of the ETH yield is converted into MOR and sent to the users contributing training data.